 For more information on EPOs, see CPLEA’s Emergency Protection Orders booklet.

-Queen’s Bench Protection Orders (QBPOs)
+King’s Bench Protection Orders (KBPOs)

-A QBPO can:
+A KBPO can:

 Exclusive Possession Orders